UH System Policies and Procedures

 5. To better protect the University’s Institutional Data, ITS may require departments/units/programs to periodically report on the data element/records that they manage.
 Reporting requirements administered by ITS include PII and Health Insurance Portability and Accountability Act (HIPAA) surveys and server registrations.

-6. Chancellors and Vice Presidents should also designate an individual in their organization to be responsible for the units personal information protection and compliance program which includes ensuring that the PII survey is completed accurately, the elimination of unnecessary storage of personal information, and for implementing appropriate security measures for systems under their purview.
-This individual’s name, and contact information shall be sent to the UH Chief Information Security Officer.
+6. Chancellors and Vice Presidents should also designate an individual in their organization to be responsible for the units’ personal information protection and compliance program which includes ensuring that the PII survey is completed accurately, that the unnecessary storage of personal information is eliminated, and that appropriate security measures for systems under their purview are implemented.
+The individual’s name, and contact information shall be sent to the UH Chief Information Security Officer.
 These designated individuals will form the systemwide Data Security Leadership Council.

 7. The UH Board of Regents approved a Federal Trade Commission (FTC) Red Flags Rule Identity Theft Prevention Program for UH.
 The program falls under the FTC’s Red Flags Rule, 16 CFR Part 681, which implements Section 114 of the Fair and Accurate Credit Transactions Act of 2003.
 The purpose of the Identity Theft Prevention Program is to detect, prevent and mitigate identity theft in connection with a “covered account” which involves the University extending credit to an individual to obtain goods or services, or accepting a deposit from the individual, and involves multiple payments or transactions.
 See Attachment II for details.